-- 1. A student must have at least 85 merits to try out for an athletic team. - 2.
-If a student participating on a team falls below 85 merits they will be removed from the team and cannot participate in games or practices.
-Eligibility may be reinstated if the student restores their merits to 100. - 3.
-Any student exhibiting inappropriate behavior at school or during a game or event may be removed from the team by the coach or administration at any time.

-Academic and merit eligibility does carry over from one school year to the next within the Roseville City School District.
+- 1. Any student exhibiting inappropriate behavior at school or during a game or event may be removed from the team by the coach or administration at any time - 2.
+Academic eligibility does carry over from one school year to the next within the Roseville City School District. - 3.
 Students must be in attendance for at least half of the day on the day of the activity to be eligible to participate.